National Electric Vehicle Infrastructure Formula Program

 • Nebraska's year one focus is on the I-80 corridor

-• Charging stations will consist of at least 4 DC fast charging ports located at a publicly accessible business
+• Charging stations for the first year’s allocated funding will consist of at least 4 DC fast charging ports located at a publicly accessible business

 • Plan is reviewed and evaluated on a yearly basis